 About us

-At Lullula, professional musicians lead your child in musical experiences full of singing, magic, play, and joy.
-Classical music and individualized, attentive teaching come together with our structured curriculum for an impact that lasts a lifetime.
+At Lullula, professional musicians offer individualized, attentive teaching and performances – leading your child in musical experiences full of singing, magic, play, and joy.

 Child with dancing scarf